Key takeaways:

 Recently started training for a half marathon and noticed a sudden craving for a second helping at dinner?
 If you’re doing more physical activity, your body will need additional fuel to keep you active for longer.
 So, if you’re suddenly much hungrier and also exercising more, it could be your body’s way of signaling that you need more fuel.

 There are lots of triggers for emotional eating.
 Some people may eat in an attempt to avoid or cope with depression, anxiety, and sadness.
-The hypothalamus — the part of the brain that processes the signals leading to feeling hungry or full — also has a lot to do with emotions.
+The hypothalamus — the part of the brain that processes the signals that lead to feeling hungry or full — also has a lot to do with emotions.

 Eating foods that are especially sweet or fatty can cause the release of hormones that lead to feeling happier or satisfied, at least for a little while.
 Over time, emotional eating can reinforce this response.